epomatti/azure-customvision-classification/README.md

 Automated programs for training and prediction tasks using Azure Custom Vision (Cognitive Services).

-:information_source: _Currently it only performs Classification, as I'm waiting for issue [#10358](https://github.com/Azure/azure-sdk-for-js/issues/10358) to implement Object Detection._
+:information_source: _Currently my code does Classification, as I'm waiting for issue [#10358](https://github.com/Azure/azure-sdk-for-js/issues/10358) to implement Object Detection with the JavaScript SDK._

 <img src="docs/doggo.png"/>